-So by conspicuously healthy I mean the type of health that makes guys glide their sunglasses down to the bottom of their noses and say “damn … that girl’s heeeeeealthy*!” – that kind of healthy that we’re talking about.
+So by conspicuously healthy, we’re talking about the type of health that makes guys glide their sunglasses down to the bottom of their noses and say “damn … that girl’s heeeeeealthy!”
+That’s the kind of healthy that we’re talking about.

 Now I’m not saying that average bodies aren’t attractive – they are – what I’m saying is that they aren’t necessarily invading our minds with the uncontrollable urges that a fiery hot impressively healthy gal would.
 They just aren’t the bodies whose scents draw us compulsively in like a freshly baked Cinnabon.

-(I’m sorry for the weird food references.
-The talk of Cinnabons kind of made me hungry.)
+I’m sorry for the weird food references.
+The talk of Cinnabons made me kind of hungry.

 What does this do?
 Well perpetually battling to become underweight doesn’t make you stronger.
 Leaner?
 Yes, well, sometimes, kind of.
 More often than not it makes you lighter – smaller.

-Oftentimes efforts to lose weight are combined with cardio, aerobics or yoga.
-All great forms of exercise with loads of health benefits, but combined with a calorie deficit and in absence of any heavy weightlifting … they’re atrocious when it comes to preserving muscular size, strength, power and speed.
+Oftentimes, efforts to lose weight are combined with cardio, aerobics or yoga.
+All great forms of exercise with loads of benefits.
+However, combined with a calorie deficit and in the absence of any heavy weightlifting, they’re atrocious when it comes to preserving muscular size, strength, power and speed.

 That’s because Jessica Biel isn’t underweight.
 She’s not skinny.
-She’s not even “thin”.
-She’s fit as hell, but she’s also average weight in a visibly healthy way.
-And men don’t dig her bod’ because she has abs – she doesn’t have abs – they dig her bod’ because she has strong confident shoulders, glutes that can crack walnuts, and legs strong enough that she could probably pick up a runway model, put her on her shoulders and squat her for at least two reps.
+She’s not even thin.
+She’s fit as hell, but she has a totally average body weight.
+And men aren’t attracted to her body because she has abs.
+She doesn’t have abs.
+Her body is attractive because she has confident shoulders, glutes that can crack walnuts, and legs strong enough that she could probably pick up a runway model and squat her for at least two reps.
 Maybe even three.

-So onward into the specifics:
+So onward into the specifics.